johnpaulbalagolan/lr-wiki/Known-Nodes.md

 ## LR Alpha Node

-This node mirror the production networks configuration but is running the latest stable build.
+This node mirrors the production networks configuration but is running the latest stable build.
 It is intended for use by any developer(s) that want to test against the next potential stable release.

 > username: lralpha